VirgilSecurity/virgil-ratchet-x/README.md

 ## Register Users

-Make sure that you have already registered with the [Virgil Dashboard][_dashboard] and have created an E2EE V5 application.
+Make sure you have registered with the [Virgil Dashboard][_dashboard] and have created an E2EE V5 application.

-Besides registering on your own server, your users must also be registered on the Virgil Cloud.
+Besides registering on your own server, users must also be registered on the Virgil Cloud.
 If they already are, you can skip this step and proceed to the next one.

-At Virgil, every user has a `Virgil Card` with an unlimited life-time on their device.
-The card contains a `Private Key`, `Public Key` and the user's `identity`.
+Every Virgil user has a `Virgil Card` with an unlimited life-time on their device.
+The card contains a `Private Key`, `Public Key`, and the user's `identity`.

-To register users on the Virgil Cloud (i.e. create and publish their `Identity Cards`), you'll need to go through the following steps:
+To register users on the Virgil Cloud (i.e. create and publish their `Identity Cards`), follow these steps:
 - Set up your backend to generate a JWT to provide your service and users with access to the Virgil Cloud.
-- Set up the client side for authenticating users on Virgil Cloud.
+- Set up the client side for authenticating users on the Virgil Cloud.
 - Set up the Cards Manager on your client side to generate and publish `Virgil Card` with Virgil Cards Service.

-You can use [this guide](https://developer.virgilsecurity.com/docs/how-to/public-key-management/v5/create-card) for the steps described above (you don't need to install Virgil SDK and Virgil Crypto if you've already installed Virgil Ratchet SDK).
+If you've already installed the Virgil Ratchet SDK or don't need to install the Virgil SDK or Virgil Crypto, you can use [this guide](https://developer.virgilsecurity.com/docs/how-to/public-key-management/v5/create-card) for the steps described above.

 ### Initialize SDK

-To begin communicating with PFS service and establish secure session, each user must run the initialization.
-In order to do that, you need the Receiver's public key (identity card) from Virgil Cloud and Sender's private key from their local storage:
+To begin communicating with the PFS service and establish a secure session, each user must run the initialization.
+To do that, you need the Receiver's public key (identity card) from Virgil Cloud and the sender's private key from their local storage:

 ```swift
 import VirgilSDKRatchet